-- Mobile and Remote Connectivity: Remote users with any Jabber-supported desktop or handheld computer or teleworkers with Cisco TelePresence endpoints have the convenience of one-time sign-on and of Transport Layer Security (TLS) and can connect to all their Jabber workloads (video, business-quality voice, rich content instant messaging, and realtime presence) without requiring the extra step of starting a VPN connection.
-In addition, telecommuters can utilize their Cisco TelePresence endpoints without the need for a VPN tunnel, delivering a user experience at home identical to the corporate office.
+- Mobile and Remote Access: Off-site workers with any Jabber-compatible device or telecommuters with Cisco TelePresence endpoints have the benefit of single-sign-on and of Transport Layer Security (TLS) and can connect to all their Jabber applications (high-definition video, voice, content instant messaging, and presence) without the extra step of starting a VPN.
+In addition, telecommuters have the ability to use their Cisco TelePresence endpoints without the need for a VPN tunnel, delivering a user environment at home the same as the corporate office.

-- Jabber Guest Support: Expressway is integral for enabling the Cisco Jabber Guest, which makes it possible for ďguestsĒ to communicate with your business easily and securely through lightweight browser and mobile video calls.
+- Cisco Jabber Guest Support: Expressway is required for enabling Jabber Guest, which makes it possible for ďguestsĒ to interact with your organization simply and securely via streamlined web-browser and mobile multimedia calls.

-- Cisco Cloud Connectivity: Cisco Expressway can function as a gateway that creates a path between onsite Cisco or third-party collaboration solutions and the WebEx cloud.
-By offering support for Cisco Collaboration Meeting Rooms (CMRs), Cisco Expressway deliver an advanced, scalable conferencing experience that seamlessly combines high-quality voice, high-definition video, and content sharing to any client, anywhere, on any endpoint.
+- Cisco Cloud Access: Expressway can act as a gateway that creates a path between on-premises Cisco or third-party systems and Cisco's WebEx cloud.
+By supporting Cisco Collaboration Meeting Rooms (CMRs), Cisco Expressway deliver a world-class, extensible conferencing environment that transparently integrates business-quality voice, high-definition video, and data sharing to any client, at any location, on any device.

-- Interoperability: If your company already has third-party video products, Cisco Expressway can help you to move efficiently to Cisco technology whenever you choose.
-Cisco Expressway offers video compatibility with industry standard H.323, H.264 Scalable Video Coding (SVC), or SIP systems.
-Interoperability capabilities supported by Expressway include IPv4 to IPv6, H.323 to Session Initiation Protocol, and Microsoft Lync H.264 Scalable Video Coding (SVC) to H.264/AVC.
+- Interoperability: If your company already has non-Cisco video systems, Expressway can help you to migrate easily to Cisco products whenever it makes business sense.
+Cisco Expressway provides video compatibility with standards-based H.323, H.264 SVC, or Session Initiation Protocol environments.
+Gateway capabilities allowed by Expressway include IPv4 to IPv6, H.323 to Session Initiation Protocol, and Microsoft Lync H.264 Scalable Video Coding (SVC) to AVC/H.264.

-Cisco Unified Border Element is an advanced session border controller that interconnects converged business communications networks to the public switched telephone network (PSTN).
-Beyond offering session border control, CUBE provides easy and affordable collaboration outside the corporate firewall.
-Sample unified communications features supported by CUBE include:
+Cisco Unified Border Element is an advanced session border gateway that connects unified communications systems to the IP public switched telephone network (PSTN).
+Beyond offering session border control, Cisco Unified Border Element (CUBE) delivers simple and cost-efficient collaboration outside the corporate firewall.
+Sample collaboration features supported by CUBE include:

-CUBE software is available for licensing on Cisco IOS software and can be deployed on a broad range of Cisco's enterprise router platforms, which include Cisco's ASR 1000 routers, the Cisco ISR 4000 family, the ISR G2 Series, and high-end models of the 800 Series fixed routers.
-The virtualized CUBE, or vCUBE, runs as a software load in an ESXi virtual container.
+CUBE software is available for licensing on Cisco IOS control software and can be deployed on a broad range of Cisco's enterprise router platforms, which include ASR 1000 routers, the Cisco ISR 4000 Series, the ISR G2, and several versions of the 800 fixed-configuration routers.
+Cisco's virtualized CUBE, or vCUBE, runs as a software load in an ESXi virtual container.

-- WebEx Cloud Connected Audio (CCA) for SIP-media-connected audio conferencing
+- Cisco WebEx Cloud Connected Audio for high-capacity SIP-based audio conferencing

 - Voice and Video recording

-Cisco's legacy UC500 VoIP gateway was the heart of a comprehensive unified communications solution
+Cisco's discontinued UC500 VoIP switch was the heart of a complete unified communications ecosystem

-All UC500 packages include a desktop switch appliance with 8 PoE ports and additional FXS and foreign exchange office (FXO) ports, a firewall, and VPN support.
-Integrated WiFi is an option.
-User capacity can be increased by attaching Cisco Catalyst Express companion switches.
-Each UC500 offering also comes with licenses for Cisco Unified Communications Manager for VoIP call processing and Cisco Unity Express software for voice messaging and automated attendant.
-The Cisco UC520 package supports 8 to 16 users and incorporate 4 FXS and 4 FXO ports.
-The Cisco UC540 package allows 32 users and has 8 foreign exchange office ports.
-The Cisco UC560 system supports 48 VoIP clients and 12 foreign exchange office ports.
+All of UC500 packages include a compact switch with 8 PoE ports plus additional foreign exchange stations (FXS) and foreign exchange office (FXO) ports, a firewall, and VPN.
+Built-in WiFi is optional.
+VoIP user capacity can be increased by connecting with Cisco Catalyst Express switches.
+Every UC500 offering also comes with licenses for Cisco Unified Communications Manager for VoIP call processing as well as Cisco Unity Express for voice messaging and automated attendant.
+The Cisco UC520 package supports 8 to 16 VoIP users and include 4 FXS and 4 FXO ports.
+The Cisco UC540 package supports 24 to 32 clients and provides 8 FXO interfaces.
+The Cisco UC560 system supports 48 VoIP clients and 12 FXO ports.

-Progent's application programmers can build specialized unified communications software that will enable your company to integrate the capabilities of Cisco Unified Communications Manager into your company processes for increased efficiency.
-Progent can audit your existing network and Internet connectivity infrastructure to make sure your environment is configured to support high-quality Voice over IP and HD video, assist you to choose and deploy Cisco products appropriate for your present situation and future growth objectives, and integrate your Cisco collaborative communications solution with technology from other suppliers.
-Progent's CISSP-ISSAP certified data security and compliance consultants can assist you to create, carry out, and test a comprehensive security and compliance strategy for your converged communications ecosystem.
-Also, Progent can assist you to deploy Cisco high-availability mechanisms like Cisco Unified Survivable Remote Site Telephony to provide affordable call control backup in remote-branch and teleworker sites, and Progent's disaster recovery and business continuity preparedness experts can help you develop a sensible disaster recovery strategy to protect your vital communications environment.
+Progent's application programmers can create specialized IP telephony applications that will help your organization to incorporate the telephony capabilities of Cisco Unified Communications Manager into your business operations for increased productivity.
+Progent can revue your current network and Internet connectivity architecture to determine whether your environment is optimized to accommodate business-quality Voice over IP and HD video, assist you to select and install Cisco products appropriate for your current situation and future growth strategy, and interface your Cisco Unified Communications solution with products from other suppliers.
+Progent's CISSP-ISSAP certified data security consultants can assist you to develop, implement, and test a comprehensive security and compliance strategy for your unified communications ecosystem.
+Also, Progent can assist you to deploy Cisco high-availability mechanisms like Cisco Unified Survivable Remote Site Telephony (SRST) to provide affordable call control backup in remote-branch and home-office sites, and Progent's disaster recovery planning consultants can help you create a sensible DR/BC strategy to ensure the availability of your crucial communications environment.

 Cisco Unified Communications Manager/CallManager Upgrade Consulting

 Versions of Unified CM lower than 8.6 and every version of its predecessor CallManager have arrived at end-of-life.
-This means Cisco will cease to develop, repair, or test the product software.
-Security updates for this pivotal application will end, which in certain circumstances could create compliance or potential liability problems.
+Therefore Cisco will cease to enhance, repair, or validate this older software.
+Security updates for this pivotal application will end, which in some situations may cause regulatory compliance or even legal liability problems.

-Progent will continue to offer premiere support for outdated versions of Unified Communications Manager and Cisco CallManager, but if you are still running a legacy edition of this critical application your organization should start now to prepare for your upgrade.
-Progent's Cisco-certified consulting professionals can help you to migrate efficiently to the current edition of Unified Communications Manager and can typically save customers as much as 50% off consulting fees compared to most IT service firms thanks to Progent's documented process and hands-on experience in this area.
-By following leading practices, Progent can make sure your organization gets a quick return on your IT investment by showing you how to benefit fully from the enhanced feature set, lower administrative and support expense, more productive collaboration capabilities, and tighter data protection offered by the latest release of Cisco Unified Communications Manager.
+Progent continues to provide world-class support services for outdated releases of Cisco Unified CM and CallManager, but if your company is still running a legacy release of this critical application you should begin now to plan your upgrade.
+Progent's collaboration consulting professionals can assist your company to upgrade non-disruptively to the current version of Cisco Unified CM and can often save clients up to 50% off consulting service expense compared to most IT service firms thanks to Progent's documented procedures and experience in this area.
+By adhering to leading practices, Progent can ensure that your company gets a fast payback on your IT investment by showing you how to take full advantage of the enhanced features, reduced management and support costs, more engaging collaboration capabilities, and tighter security provided by the newest edition of Unified CM.

-Progent's migration consulting services include ROI analysis, project management or co-management, system testing, Cloud integration, configuring collaboration endpoints from Cisco and other suppliers, mobile connectivity, security and compliance services, streamlined management, disaster recovery planning, network architecture design, training for IT staff and end users, and ongoing consulting and technical support.
-Progent also offers ultra-affordable migration packages to keep your costs predictable and affordable.
+Progent's migration consulting services include return-on-investment assessment, project management, system testing and validation, Cloud integration, setting up collaboration endpoints from Cisco and third-party providers, mobile integration, data protection consulting, management automation, disaster recovery planning, network architecture design, training, and ongoing consulting and troubleshooting.
+Progent also offers fixed-priced upgrade service bundles to make sure your costs are visible and affordable.

-For additional details concerning Progent's professional assistance for Cisco networking products, pick a topic:
+For more details about Progent's consulting help for Cisco solutions, select a topic:

-In order to ask Progent about consulting help for Cisco technology, call 1-800-993-9400 or see Contact Progent.
+To get in touch with Progent about engineering help for Cisco technology, call 1-800-993-9400 or visit Contact Progent.